what is the difference between vinegars

 ACIDITY: 5 % acidity

 CHARACTERISTICS AND USES: I wrote an entire post about this vinegar already.
-You can read about it and the health benefits of it here.
+Here’s how it is made and how to use it in Apple Cider Vinegar Dressing.
 As the name implies this is fermented from apple cider.
 Look for locally made cider vinegars or ones that have the mother of vinegar floating around in the bottle.
 Avoid the clear ones that have been filtered.
 It has a natural sweetness that is great with cold weather food.
-It loves to hang out with bacon, honey, sweet onions and cheddar.
+It loves to hang out with pork, bacon, honey, sweet onions and cheddar.

 SEASONALITY: Fall, Winter